To build and maintain a diverse workforce employers must consciously intentionally engage underrepresented talent throughout the employee life cycle.

-Gen Z workers highly value advancement opportunities through their place of work.
-They want to be challenged and want to find success, through opportunities to broaden their skill sets and be more entrepreneurial.
+Gen Z workers highly value advancement opportunities in their place of work.
+They want to be challenged and want to find success through opportunities to broaden their skill sets and be more entrepreneurial.

 Need help building and maintaining a diverse workforce?